Best Loans for Bad Credit in Singapore

 What constitutes bad credit in Singapore?

-The Credit Bureau Singapore (CBS) is the primary credit bureau in Singapore, and it provides the credit scoring system used by most financial institutions to assess an individual's creditworthiness.
+The Credit Bureau Singapore (CBS) is the primary credit bureau in Singapore, and it provides the credit scoring system used by most financial institutions to assess an individual's creditworthiness and debt-to-income ratio.

 By CBS, credit scores range from 1,000 to 2,000.
 A score under 1,723 is considered poor and poor credit is typically a result of late payments, not paying back debts, and using too much credit.